httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The resumption offset can be less than or equal to the number of bytes the client has already sent.
 The client MAY reject an offset which is greater than the number of bytes it has already sent during this upload.
 The client is expected to handle backtracking of a reasonable length.
 If the offset is invalid for this upload, or if the client cannot backtrack to the offset and reproduce the same content it has already sent, the upload MUST be considered a failure.
 The client MAY cancel the upload ({{upload-cancellation}}) after rejecting the offset.

+The following example shows an offset retrieval request.
+The server indicates the new offset and that the upload is not complete yet.

 ~~~ http-message
 HEAD /upload/b530ce8ff HTTP/1.1
 Host: example.com